hetznercloud/hcloud-cloud-controller-manager/README.md

 - `Type`: Specifies the type of the annotation.
 If the annotation is an enum, all possible values need to be separated via a pipe symbol `|`.
 - `Default`: Specifies the default value of the annotation.
 When no default value is set, `-` is displayed.
 - `Read-only`: Specifies whether the annotation is read-only or not.
 If the annotation is read-only, it will be set by the HCCM and cannot be set by the user.
+- `Internal`: Specifies whether the annotation is for internal use only.
+If the annotation is internal, it will not be displayed in the reference documentation.

 #### Example